 - On Election Day polls are open from 7:00AM until 7:00PM.
 However, any voter who is waiting in line to vote at 7:00PM will be allowed to vote.

-- There shall be a period of advance voting that shall commence on the fourth Monday immediately prior to each primary or election and as soon as possible prior to a runoff and shall end on the Friday immediately prior to each primary, election, or runoff.
-Voting shall be conducted during normal business hours on weekdays during such period and shall be conducted on the second Saturday prior to primary or election during the hours of 9:00 A.M. through 4 P.M.; provided, however, that in primaries and elections in which there are no federal or state candidates on the ballot, no Saturday voting hours shall be required.
+- There shall be a period of early voting that shall commence on the fourth Monday immediately prior to each primary or election and as soon as possible prior to a runoff and shall end on the Friday immediately prior to each primary, election, or runoff.
+Voting shall be conducted during normal business hours on weekdays during such period and shall be conducted on two consecutive Saturdays prior to primary or election during the hours of 9:00 A.M. through 5 P.M.; provided, however, that in primaries and elections in which there are no federal or state candidates on the ballot, no Saturday voting hours shall be required.
 Code Section 21-2-385(d)(1) Drop Box: The drop box is located downstairs in the courthouse in the early voting venue.
 The drop box is available during the hours of early voting.

 What is Absentee Voting?

-- Absentee voting is a way to vote in the days prior to any election day by either applying in person to vote in the Election Office or by requesting an absentee ballot via the mail.
-It is no longer necessary to state an excuse in order to receive an absentee ballot.
+- Absentee voting is a way to vote in the days prior to any election day by either making application in person to vote in the Election Office or by requesting an application for an absentee ballot via the mail.
+It is no longer necessary to state an excuse or reason in order to receive an absentee ballot.
 For the 2021 election, all absentee ballot applications must be received by October 22, 2021.